19th INTERNATIONAL SYMPOSIUM ON WASTE MANAGEMENT,

 • Aldo Muntoni, University of Cagliari (IT)

-Hydrogen production from waste - 6 May
+Hydrogen production from waste - 19 July 2023

 Aldo Muntoni is full professor of Environmental Engineering at the Department of Civil-Environmental Engineering and Architecture of the University of Cagliari, Italy, where he teaches the academic courses of Contaminated Sites Recovery and Remediation and of Soild Waste Management.
 He has been chairman of the PhD programs in Earth and Environmental Sciences and Technologies (EEST) and in Geoengineering and Environmental Technologies of the University of Cagliari.
 His main fields of interest are solid waste management, energy and material recovery from waste, hazardous waste stabilization, soil and sediment remediation.
 Author and co-author of more than 250 scientific papers published on international and national journals, international and national books, proceedings of international conferences.
 Reviewer for international journals.
 Responsible for several International and National research projects.
 He received awards, including the “National Energy Globe Award” in 2010 for research on combined production of hydrogen and methane from biodegradable waste.
 READ MORE ABOUT HIS WEBINAR >